xpgram/advance-wars/src/00 - Todo List.md

 - One failure of my design, I just realized, is that for online play it is incredibly easy to cheat.
 I'm not sure *how* but I know it's possible.
 Units hidden by fog should be unknown to the player, but the client knows always.
 If a hacker could get the game to log the objects of the map, I can't stop them.
 Ideally this would be information known to the server and shared only when necessary.
 Oh well.
 But anyway, good essay detail.
 Proves I think.

+In Progress:
+- [ ] Refactor UI construction system to use decorators and assembly functions which (attempt to) behave like CSS (using Pixi's already present width/height/etc. functions).

 - [ ] I update a bunch of dependencies via Github's security-bot-thing, and now it runs slower.
 On my laptop, anyway.
 That's really irritating.

 - [ ] The minimap view-mode button prompt needs some refinement: where should it be on small maps?